-The researcher ensured the that all the requisite approvals were taken and the study was conducted in an ethical manner.
+The researcher ensured that all the requisite approvals were taken and the study was conducted in an ethical manner.
 This includes obtaining a clearance by the Dean of the Graduate Schools, College Presidents and Program Heads.
 The investigator observed ethical principles such as beneficence, justice, and respect towards other people in the course of research.
 The security and privacy of the data needed to be given priority.
-Before collection of the data, informed consent/assent forms were given to the participants, which described purpose of the study, and their rights.
+Before collection of the data, informed consent/assent forms were given to the participants, which described the purpose of the study and their rights.
 Signatures of the participants on such documents is a confirmation that they are voluntarily engaged.

 The researcher, in addition, provided a short 30-minute presentation to the participants concerning the study.
 After that, nothing occurred until the survey was given out.
 The researcher notified the participants about the study through phone calls or messaging programs in case participants cannot attend the orientation physically due to sudden situations or other reasons.
 In addition, the participants completed the survey within a secure environment in order to ensure that their information is confidential.
 The set schedules of all the research locations were when they would administer the survey.